The Cornwall We Want

 Bywnans Kernewekka

-by Breusyas, almost 4 years ago
+by Breusyas, over 4 years ago

 Kurunviras yw 'Lurgy Bras' agan termyn, mes dhe'm brys vy nyns eus skila vyth dhe leverel bos an norvys dihaval dredho.
 Wor'tiwedh y fydh ev lehes ha degemmerys avel onan moy y'n rol hir a glevesow yw argoll rag pubonan pub dydh, avel Influenza.
 Nyns yw terroes ha nyns yw treylva yn plolitigiethek saw ni dh'y wul yndella.
 Mars eus hwans dhyn y dhevnydhya avel askus a-barth chanj, gwren ni yndella, mes nyns eus travyth dihaval es kyns, y'm brys vy, yw res yn Kernow.
 Res yw dhyn Senedh Kennedhlek; henn yw an dhallethva.
 Res yw aswonnans gans Governans UK...
 Continue reading